amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

         return out
 ```

 There isn't a lot happening.
-We just go over the inputs one by one, perform the required `resample` operation as in `self.resample` and finally do the "combination" inside the forward.
-For simplicity, we have assumed that this combination method is `sum`, so `out = torch.stack(nodes, dim=-1)`.
-And that's it, that's what we return.
+We just go over the inputs one by one, perform the required `resample` operation as in `self.resample` to make the input feature maps to be of the required size and finally do the "combination" inside the forward.

 #### The `after_combine` method

-The `after_combine` method is nothing but a Depthwise Separable Convolution that we will look at as part of the `BiFpnLayer` implementation.
+The `after_combine` method is nothing but a** Depthwise Separable Convolution** that we will look at as part of the `BiFpnLayer` implementation.
 But for completeness of `FNode`, I state it below too:

 ```python
 conv_kwargs = dict(